Bachelor of Architectural Design

 Lower and upper pool studios are vertically integrated, i.e. grouped with students from various year levels.

 In the design studio context you will also have the opportunity to work on real world projects with local and international community and industry partners.
-In addition there are often many guest lectures by leading local and international architects.
+Many public lectures are also held throughout the year, led by prominent local and international architects and urban designers.

 Professional recognition and accreditation

-Graduates may be employed in an architectural practice or a related design field, but in order to be professionally recognised as an architect graduates are required to complete the Master of Architecture.
-Completion of the Master of Architecture will allow you, following two years professional experience, to sit the Architects Registration Board examination and register as an architect in Australia.
+Graduates may be employed in an architectural practice or a related design field, but need to complete the Master of Architecture in order to be eligible to apply to be professionally recognised as an architect.
+In Australia, completion of the Master degree will allow you, following 2 years’ professional experience, to sit the Architects Registration Board examination and register as an architect.

-Architecture has a huge range of international exchange agreements with universities in the USA, Europe and Asia.
-You will also have the opportunity to choose design studios that travel overseas to work with students from international universities.
+This program has a huge range of international exchange agreements with universities in the USA, Europe and Asia.
+You’ll also have the opportunity to choose design studios that require overseas travel to work with students from international universities.

 Other recent design studios have included collaborations with students in Berlin, Germany and architecture practices in Shanghai, China.